klee134/MeetUp/README.md

 * Require Authentication: Current User must be the organizer of the group or a member of the group with a status of "co-host"
 * Request
-  * Method: /groups/:groupId/venues
+  * Method: GET
-  * URL: ?
+  * URL: /groups/:groupId/venues
   * Headers:
     * Content-Type: application/json
   * Body: none